JustinCotton/blackjack/README.md

    * Dealer busts (Player's bet is paid out at 1:1)

+## Losing Conditions

+   * Dealer is dealt a "natural" blackjack, and Player is not dealt a natural blackjack (Player loses their bet, OR

+   * Player busts (Player loses their bet, OR

+   * Dealer's hand outranks Player's hand (Player loses their bet)

+## Tying/"Pushing" Conditions

+   * Player and Dealer have equal, un-busting hands (Player's bet is returned)

 ## Future Development

   * Add Split, Double Down, Surrender, and Insurance functionality